 This page will stay open.
 After making the purchase, select the following article to get to the research article.

 Most research is static.
 However, the plan is for this and for other Brightwork Research & Analysis research to be updated.
 As new case studies come forward, they will be added to this research.
-As things changes with respect to HANA, we will update this research.
-Companies have the option of having the research renewed every 6 months (at a reduced rate) so that they can be kept up to date on recent changes.
+As things change concerning HANA, we will update this research.
+Companies have the option of having the study renewed every six months (at a reduced rate) so that they can be kept up to date on recent changes.